Skip to content

 framedata All network frames to/from this system are traced to the log.
 Significant performance impact.

-To collect logs at a given level for a brief period, you can set the Enclave log level temporarily, until Enclave restarts.
+To collect logs from the Encalve Network Fabric at a given level for a brief period, you can set the Enclave log level temporarily, until Enclave restarts.
 This does not require admin rights.

 To do this, run enclave loglevel <desired-log-level> in a terminal.